 None of us are perfect.
-I’m probably less perfect than most, but by the grace of God or sheer luck, I’ve been fortunate enough to experience the joy of flight for more than a decade.
+I’m probably less perfect than most, but by the grace of God, good training and procedures, I’ve been fortunate enough to experience the joy of flight for more than a decade.
 Along the way, there have been many bumps in the road.
 A very smart instructor once told me, “You need to learn from the mistakes of other pilots because you may not live long enough to learn from your own.”
 While that may sound frightening to most people, there is a lot of truth in that statement.

 While sitting around a hangar telling flying stories, I realized that many of us have made the same mistakes – sometimes more than once.
-I compiled a list of five mistakes that are normally not life threatening, but cause the hand to smack the forehead of many pilots.
-Please heed the warning.
+I compiled a list of five mistakes that are common and can be very serious or even life-threatening if not managed quickly and accurately.
+Hopefully the worst outcome is a hand to smack the forehead of many pilots.
+Please heed the warning so as not to repeat what many before you have experienced.

 - Taking off on one magneto.
 This is much more common than I originally thought.
 Many of us don’t want to talk about it, but by a show of hands one evening, we found the percentage of pilots that have made the mistake of not having the ignition set to both magnetos to be very high.